-Before any data can be read from or written to a folder, an implementation needs to ensure that that the folder exists, and either opens the folder or creates it if it does not exist.
-Also, a user requires sufficient access rights to the folder for this operation to succeed.
+Before any data can be read from or written to a folder, an implementation needs to ensure that the folder exists, and either opens the folder or creates it if it does not exist.
+Also, a client requires sufficient access rights to the folder for this operation to succeed.

-To open an existing folder, an implementation sends the RopOpenFolder <7> request.
+To open an existing folder, an implementation sends the RopOpenFolder request.
 In order to send this request, the implementation first obtains the FID for the Folder Object to be opened.
-The FID can be retrieved from the hierarchy table that contains the folder's information by including the PidTagFolderId property in a RopSetColumns request.
-The HandleIndex that is returned by this ROP can be used in subsequent operations on the opened folder.
+The FID can be retrieved from the hierarchy table that contains the folder's information by including the PidTagFolderId property in a RopSetColumns request as specified in [MS-OXCROPS] section 2.2.4.1.1.
+The InputHandleIndex that is returned by this RopSetColumns can be used in subsequent operations on the opened folder.
 After all data manipulation on this folder is done, a RopRelease request MUST be sent.